sdave777/Network-Analysis-and-DCO-Prioritization/README.md

 uvicorn API:app
 ```

-All of the following can also be easily accomplished by using the Swagger User Interface at:
+Once the app is running, the following can also be easily accomplished by using the Swagger User Interface at:

 ```url
 http://127.0.0.1:8000/docs